fstab/docker-bower/README.md

 About docker-bower
 ------------------

 If you want to play with a [Bower](http://bower.io)-based project like [Polymer](https://www.polymer-project.org), you might not want to install [Bower](http://bower.io) and all its dependencies on your system.
 With _docker-bower_ you can isolate the environment in a [Docker](https://www.docker.com) container and install all dependencies there.
+Once you are done, remove the container, and your system stays clean.

 How To
 ------